 What will happen when those new features arrive to WordPress?

 Doesn’t sound serious yet?
-What if I tell you that, having so many active options and plugins to do the same things will increase the bloat on your WordPress website?
-It will increase the amount of needed scripts, styles on your pages, decreasing your speed score that also affects SEO (Search Engine Optimization).
+What if I tell you that, having so many active options and plugins to do the same things will increase the amount of needed scripts, styles on your pages, decreasing your speed score that also affects SEO (Search Engine Optimization).